miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 system that's designed to make them fail.

 This was a period in my life I talked about in a recent video as my "great twenty-eights".
-Many people go through them, and the sensitive artist types tend to clock-out during these years.
-You know you're turning 30 soon, do lots of introspection, and bear-down on your shit in a panic like you're on a permanent Ibogaine trip.
-Over-sensitive artist-types who feel the pain of the world commit suicide.
-Obnoxious punks like me with something to prove bear down on it.
+Many people go through them and it's famous among artists and performers who don't always make it through them.
+You know you're turning 30 soon, do lots of introspection, and bear-down on your shit in a panic.
+If you have something to prove like I did, you bear down on it.
 Everyone else settles down and raises a family.

 {% include youtubePlayer.html id="dmWLlEDoEt0" %}